 Asian Law, Global Business, Sustainable International Development and General: J.D. students may apply for concurrent enrollment at the end of their 1L or 2L year.
 For detailed information see the J.D./LL.M.
 Concurrent degree page.

 How many credits are required to complete the LL.M.?

 All programs require a minimum of 40 credit hours of study, with the exception of the Graduate Program in Taxation, which requires a minimum of 36.
-For the Health, Intellectual Property and Taxation programs, foreign-trained students interested in taking a state bar examination should anticipate taking around 45 quarter hours of course credit to complete the LL.M. degree.
+For the Health and Intellectual Property programs, foreign-trained students interested in taking a state bar examination should anticipate taking around 45 quarter hours of course credit to complete the LL.M. degree.
+For the Tax program, foreign-trained students interested in taking a state bar examination should anticipate taking 16-18 credits in addition to the minimum requirement of 36 credits.
 Asian & Comparative Law, Global Business Law, Sustainable International Development Law and General Law LL.M. students interested in taking a state bar exam can typically fulfill the bar exam's curriculum requirements within the program's required 40 quarter credit hours of study.

 How many credits do I take per quarter?

 Full-time students generally take 12-15 credits per quarter depending on their program's requirements.

 Can LL.M. students take courses in other university departments?

 Students may also take an approved course numbered 400 or higher offered elsewhere at the University of Washington that relates to their course of study, upon approval from the program.